geohackweek/cloud/_episodes/02-aws_geoserver.md

 objectives:
 - "Understand how cloud computing can help you disseminate your data quickly"
 - "Use Amazon Web Services to spin up a quick instance of an open source server for geospatial data (Geoserver)"
-- "Understand potential use cass"
+- "Understand potential use case"
 keypoints:
 - AWS s3, EC2 and EBS
 - Creating AMIs